MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 ## How to get help

 Kiosk mode may be an important part of your everyday business, so we want to help make this transition as smooth as possible and help you avoid disruptions.
-If your business needs help transitioning to Microsoft Edge on Chromium, [support](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=a77ee9b7-b6b6-aa08-d7b9-887ebe228207) is available from Microsoft.
-[FastTrack support](https://www.microsoft.com/fasttrack/microsoft-365/microsoft-edge?rtc=1) is also available at no additional charge to customers with 150 or more paid seats of Windows 10 Enterprise.
-Additionally, if you experience site or app compatibility issues, get no-cost help using [App Assure](https://fasttrack.microsoft.com/portal).
-The App Assure compatibility promise is: if your web apps or sites work on Internet Explorer 11, supported versions of Google Chrome, or any version of Microsoft Edge, they should also work on Microsoft Edge on Chromium.
-If not, you can contact App Assure for remediation support here or by email if you experience any challenges submitting your request (ACHELP@microsoft.com).
+If your business needs help transitioning to Microsoft Edge on Chromium:

+- [Support](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=a77ee9b7-b6b6-aa08-d7b9-887ebe228207) is available from Microsoft.
+- [FastTrack support](https://www.microsoft.com/fasttrack/microsoft-365/microsoft-edge?rtc=1) is also available at no additional charge to customers with 150 or more paid seats of Windows 10 Enterprise.
+- [App Assure](https://www.microsoft.com/en-us/fasttrack/microsoft-365/app-assure) is available if you experience site or app compatibility issues.

 ## See also